-Following the Company's Admission to AIM in November 2010, whilst the Company was under no obligation to apply the Financial Reporting Council's UK Corporate Governance Code (the "Code") the Directors took measures to apply the principles of the Code so far as is appropriate and practical having regard to the size and nature of the Company.
-The Directors have taken the same approach as regards the application of the recent reissues of the Code.
-A report on corporate governance can be found on pages 33 - 36.
+Following the Company's Admission to AIM in November 2010, whilst the Company was under no obligation to apply the Financial Reporting Council's UK Corporate Governance Code the Directors took measures to apply the principles of that Code so far as was appropriate and practical having regard to the size and nature of the Company.
+The Directors have taken the same approach as regards the application of the recent reissues of that Code.
+A report on corporate governance can be found on pages 31 - 36.